rvidal/awesome_sshconfig/README.md

   User anotherUser
 ```

-The default it's just that, something to fall back if you don't specify it.
+The default is just that, something to fall back if you don't specify it.

 ## ControMaster / ControlPath
-During a normal work day, you might connect to a lot of systems, and use public/private key authentication; this is fine, but most of the times, even though we have tools like _screen_ that allow us to have multiple terminals on the remote server, it's way faster to just open a new connection to the server.
-Each time you connect to a remote server, you end up creating a new connection and socket, and depending on the size and security of your keys, or if you are using password authentication (shame on you), it get's a little anoying to wait those seconds for the connection, or having to type, over and over again a password.
-Also, as we explain further down this document, when using Jump Hosts, if you do not have _ControlMaster_ on, you will have to authenticate each time on the _server-in-the-middle_ for your remote server; I can not emphasize how much boring this is. _SSHConfig_ manual pages tell us this:
+During a normal work day, you might connect to a lot of systems, and use public/private key authentication; This is fine, but most of the times, even though we have tools like _screen_ that allow us to have multiple terminals on the remote server, it's way faster to just open a new connection to the server.
+Each time you connect to a remote server, you end up creating a new connection and socket, and depending on the size and security of your keys, or if you are using password authentication (shame on you), it gets a little annoying to wait those seconds for the connection, or having to type, over and over again a password.
+Also, as we explain further down this document, when using Jump Hosts, if you do not have _ControlMaster_ on, you will have to authenticate each time on the _server-in-the-middle_ for your remote server; I can not emphasize more how boring this is. _SSHConfig_ manual pages tell us this:

 ```
 ControlMaster